colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 In addition find the two lines starting `;push dhcp-option DNS ....`, remove the semi-colons and (if you want) change the ip addresses to the DNS servers of your choice.

-Now we can start the server, it is necessary to start two services in Stretch
+Now we can start the server, it is necessary to start two services

     sudo systemctl restart openvpn
     sudo systemctl restart openvpn@service